yongkangc/nlp-from-scratch/README.md

-# Hidden Markov Model and Structured Perceptron for English Phrase Chunking
+# Sequence Labeling Project

-This project implements a sequence labeling system for English phrase chunking using various probabilistic and machine learning approaches.
-The implementation includes multiple models of increasing complexity, from a simple baseline to more sophisticated approaches.
+This project implements and optimizes HMM and Structured Perceptron models for sequence labeling tasks.

 ## Project Overview